Submit your Annual Tax on Enveloped Dwellings return

-You can register for Annual Tax on Enveloped Dwellings (ATED) and submit your returns online.
+Register for Annual Tax on Enveloped Dwellings (ATED) service to submit your returns online.

-You and your appointed agent can sign up to use the ATED online service if you own UK residential property and are a:
+You and your agent, if you have one, should sign up to use the ATED online service if you own UK residential property and are:

-You can register and use the ATED online service to:
+You should register and use the ATED online service to:

 - appoint an agent

-- save and retrieve return information before submitting to HMRC
+- save and retrieve return information before submitting it to HMRC

 - get instant access to a payment reference number